 Contact information: Amanda.firstname.lastname@example.org

-Biography: Amanda is a first year Ph.D. student from the coast of Alabama.
+Biography: Amanda is a third year Ph.D. student from the coast of Alabama.
 Her MA research focused on the childhood health patterns inferred from dental enamel hypoplasias of the Colonial Tipu Maya.
 This research became baseline data for successful adaption to Spanish colonialism and is an example of a healthy Colonial population.
-She has been working with Caves Branch Archaeological Survey in Belize for the past few years and in the summer of 2011, she helped co-direct the excavations of Sapodilla Rockshelter in the Caves Branch River Valley.
-Amanda has conducted archaeology is Alabama, Mississippi, and Belize and has excavated skeletal collections from a Colonial French cemetery, Classic Maya sites, a Mississippian ossuary, a Historical Coastal cemetery and Mexican American War Soldiers.
-Her dissertation will focus on a testing the methodology of a new technique of inferring diet from stable isotopes obtained through dental calculus.
+She has excavated skeletal collections from a Colonial French cemetery, Classic and Postclassic Maya sites, a Mississippian ossuary, a Historical Coastal cemetery, and Mexican American War Soldiers.
+She currently works with Dr. Christopher von Nagy on Proyecto Origenes Urbanos in Guerrero, Mexico.
+Her research uses dental and skeletal health to understand how subsistence strategies and political economy shape the intricate relationship between identity, power, and social complexity in Mesoamerica.